marcelovcpereira/vw-test/README.md

 This project is the solution for the Volkswagen test challenge

-This project is a Docker Composed application, made of 2 Services:
+This project is a Docker Compose application, made of 2 integrated Services:

 Marcelo Mysql, that runs an empty mysql container image to persist measures data.
 Marcelo VW Test, that runs a dockerized SpringBoot application that reads measures information from UCI repository (http://archive.ics.uci.edu/ml/datasets/air+quality)